Best Conversational AI Investing Assistants in 2026

 A personal-finance app with an AI planning chat that spans budgeting, investing, and goals.
 You can link accounts and ask questions about your overall financial picture in conversation, with investing as one piece of a broader plan.

-These are the right call when your question matches the lane: “which ETF fits this exposure” for Magnifi, “how risky is my mix” for PortfolioPilot, “does this fit my plan” for Origin.
-They are the wrong call when you want broad reasoning (a general assistant) or a chat grounded in the portfolio you act on at your own broker (a connected one).
+These are the right call when your question matches the lane: “which ETF fits this exposure” for Magnifi, “how risky is my mix” for PortfolioPilot, “does this fit my plan” for Origin, “am I on budget this month” for Cleo, and “how are the stocks I actually hold doing, and what would I change” for Walnut.
+They are the wrong call when you want broad reasoning, which is where ChatGPT or Claude lead.
+One honest overlap: both PortfolioPilot and Walnut read connected accounts read-only, but PortfolioPilot leans toward a scored critique report while Walnut stays interactive and can prepare a trade you approve at your own broker.

 Walnut

-- Best for: Chatting about your real, connected portfolio in plain language and turning research into a thematic basket.
+• Best for: Chatting about your real, connected portfolio in plain language and turning research into a thematic portfolio.

-The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
-Walnut is not a hands-off robo-advisor and not a deep data terminal: it sits on top of your broker (you need an existing account), leans on web and price data rather than a proprietary filings corpus, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
+The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic portfolio you act on at your own broker.
+But it is the wrong choice in several cases: if you want pure explanation and reasoning with no account access, ChatGPT and Claude are simpler; if you want a one-shot scored critique of your portfolio, PortfolioPilot delivers that format more directly; if you want conversational fund discovery, Magnifi is built for it; and if you want investing folded into budgeting and goals, Origin spans the wider picture.
+Walnut is also not a hands-off robo-advisor and not a deep data terminal: it sits on top of your broker (you need an existing account), leans on web and price data rather than a proprietary filings corpus, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It is read-only by default, every trade needs your approval, and Walnut is not an investment adviser.

 Which to use for what